Specialization of Difference Equations and High Frobenius Powers: The Model Companion

 (2) Let us assume that $K$ is saturated.
 Fix $n>0$ and let $\tau_{0}$ be an automorphism of $k_{0}$ such that $\tau_{0}^{n}$ and $\sigma$ agree on $k_{0}$; then there is an $\omega$-increasing automorphism $\tau$ of $K$ extending $\tau_{0}$, which renders $\left(K,\tau\right)$ a saturated model of $\widetilde{\VFA}$, and such that $\tau^{n}=\sigma$ on $K$.

 (3) The elementary theory of $K$ is determined by the isomorphism type of the restriction of $\sigma$ to $k_{0}$. \end{prop}

 \begin{proof} For (3) use Theorem \ref{model-complete}.
-For (1), let $\widetilde{K}$ denote the model of $\VFA$ whose underlying valued field is the same and whose automorphism is given by $\tau$.
+For (1), let $\widetilde{K}$ denote the model of $\VFA$ whose underlying valued field is the same and whose automorphism is given by $\tau = \sigma^n \circ \phi^m$.
 Then $\widetilde{k}$ is a model of $\ACFA$ which is saturated provided that $k$ is; see \cite{chatzidakis1999model}, 1.12.
-Moreover $\widetilde{\Gamma}\models\widetilde{\omega\OGA}$ provided that $\Gamma\models\widetilde{\omega\OGA}$; by $o$-minimality these two models are simultaneously saturated.
-Finally the field $\widetilde{K}$ is transformally Henselian and the additive difference operators are onto; so $\widetilde{K}$ is a model of $\widetilde{\VFA}$.
-For the second statement use \cite{chatzidakis1999model} 1.12, stable embededness of the residue field and the saturation criterion of Proposition \ref{saturation}. \end{proof} \begin{prop} Let $K$ be a model of $\VFA$ which is nontrivially valued.
+One then easily checks that $\widetilde{K}$ is a model of $\widetilde{\VFA}$; saturation follows at once from Proposition \ref{saturation} (namely $\widetilde{\Gamma}$ is still saturated by $o$-minimality and the condition on intersections of nested families of balls is still satisfied, as it depends only on the underlying valued field).
+Finally, for (2), using Hensel's lemma we may identify $k_0$ with the algebraic closure of the prime field in $k$; the claim follows from full embeddedness of the residue field in $\widetilde{\VFA}$ and \cite{chatzidakis1999model}, 1.12. \end{proof} \begin{prop} Let $K$ be a model of $\VFA$ which is nontrivially valued.
 Then $K$ is a model of $\widetilde{\VFA}$ if and only if is transformally Henselian and its underlying difference field is a model of $\ACFA$. \end{prop}